kavitha1302/Data1202/README.md

-# First lab practise in github.
+# First lab practice in github.

-I am a student in Data Analytics 1202 and trying to use and learn Github.
+I am a student in Data Analytics 1202 and I am trying to use and learn Github.

 ## Getting Started